ByronJayJee/pepcAAt/README.md

 # Dependencies (List of libs and tools the projects uses or need to run)
 Conda should be used to handle all dependencies.

-Create a conda environment using the prodvided `environment.yml` file
+Create a conda environment using the prodvided `environment.yml` file with the following command:

+    conda env create -f environment.yml

+then activate the pepcAAt environment

+    conda activate pepcaat

 # Getting Started (Steps to spin up the project)

 ## Training Model:

-### Training Single Model

 ### Training with hyperparameter optimization

-## Predict Binding Using Trained Model:
+Training an allele binding prediction model with hyperparameter optimization can be done using the `train_allelle_model.py` script

+    python train_allelle_model.py -p path_to_allele_folder -a allele_name -l name_of_fasta_file -b name_of_binding_file > training_log.out

+## Computing test metrics for trained models:

+After training model using hyperparameter optimization, `test_allelle_model.py` can be used to compute performance metrics (e.g., AUC, PPV\_n, precision)

+    python test_allelle_model.py -p path_to_allele_folder -a allele_name -l name_of_fasta_file -b name_of_binding_file > testing_log.out

 ## Explain Model using Shap Values: